-An estimated 4,015 people are homeless in Portland, according to Multnomah County’s 2019 Point-in-Time Count of Homelessness.
 Portland has a homelessness crisis.
+An estimated 5,228 people are experiencing homelessness in Portland, according to Multnomah County’s 2022 Point-in-Time Count of Homelessness.

 Sean L., age 55, recently wrote to us that he is doing well.
 He wanted to say ‘thank you’ for offering him a place to sit down out of the rain and eat for free when he was experiencing homelessness due to undiagnosed bipolar disorder paired with drug addiction.

 “You cared enough to feed me when I was cold, wet, and dangerous.”

 Homelessness Crisis: A Life Saved by Charitable Aid

 “[Blanchet] saved my life over and over again when I was sick and down and out,” Sean wrote.
 “You cared enough to feed me when I was cold, wet, and dangerous.
 Thank you for caring.
 Thank God that I am alive and housed and working now.
 There are so many people with dual diagnoses camped out on the street.
 When you take those two together [mental illness and addiction] you have a mess on your hands.
 I couldn’t recognize my bipolar disorder at the time.
 It took a lot of help to get me to where I am today.”

 There are so many barriers to finding permanent housing.
 It’s not as simple as some people would like to think.
 For many in our community, it’s easier to believe that being homeless is a choice.
 Sleeping outside in the rain and cold, on the hard ground, wearing dirty clothes, and begging for basic human necessities is not a life people choose for themselves.